Geared continuous hinge: History

 In 1963 Austin Baer, an MIT-trained engineer, earned a patent for his design of hinge leaves with intermeshed gears.
 In 1968, he earned a second patent for adding thrust bearings to the original design.
 All geared hinges today are based on this design, which distributes the door’s weight over the entire door length rather than concentrated on two or three spots as with butt or pivot hinges.
 The gears allowed fluid movement as the door opened and closed.

 Baer's patent expired in 1985.
 He sold his company to a national manufacturer in 1989.
 With the sale, and with other companies beginning to manufacture geared continuous hinges, the market soon went from regional to national.

 Later the hinges were tested to verify their endurance.
 In 2004, a geared continuous hinge earned 60 minute Ballistic Resistance and Forced Entry certification from the United States Department of State for use in its embassies overseas.
 In 2005, a geared continuous hinge surpassed 25 million open/close cycles in the ANSI (American National Standards Institute) Physical Endurance Swing Test at Architectural Testing, Inc. in St. Paul, Minn.

-Today, every major U.S. commercial hardware manufacturer now offers a line of geared continuous hinges.
+Geared continuous hinges are produced by several commercial hardware manufacturers in the United States.